 The firm provides a large range of services including litigation as well as advisory services.
 Its clients range from Fortune 500 companies to small companies.
-It regularly represents and advises the State Bank of Pakistan (Pakistan’s Central Bank), the Karachi Stock Exchange and the Central Depository Company.
+It regularly represents and advises the State Bank of Pakistan (Pakistan’s Central Bank) and the Central Depository Company.
 It is currently representing or advising the five largest banks in Pakistan (National Bank, Habib Bank, United Bank, MCB Bank and Allied Bank), the two largest insurance companies (Adamjee Insurance and EFU Insurance), the three largest industrial conglomerates (Nishat Group, Yunus Brothers Group and Sapphire Group), the largest textile company (Gul Ahmed Textile Mills), the two largest cement companies (Lucky Cement and D.G.
-Khan Cement) as well as a range of multinational companies (Deutsche Bank, Standard Chartered Bank, Procter & Gamble, Schlumberger, EMC, Toyota, Reyrolle, Akzo Nobel, and Reckitt Benckiser etc.).
+Khan Cement) as well as a range of multinational companies (Pepsi-Cola International, Procter & Gamble, Toyota, Pfizer, Novartis, IBM, Deutsche Bank, Standard Chartered Bank, Schlumberger, Reyrolle, Chubb, etc.).